Dogmaresearch/GPU-Fluid-Simulation-Optimization/README.md

+⚠️ License Notice

+This repository is intended for research, educational, and demonstration purposes only.

+All rights reserved by the author.

+- Commercial use is strictly prohibited without prior written permission.
+- Modification and redistribution are allowed for non-commercial use with proper attribution.

+For commercial licensing inquiries, please contact the author.

 🚀 GPU Compute Optimization & Memory Access Analysis for High-Performance Systems

 > ⚡ Focus: GPU Memory Optimization, Parallel Execution, High-Performance Systems